lunelson/split-ease/_docs/_files/NOTES.md

 Split-Ease wraps up the core Penner equations in to a single simpler API, while offering the ability to time the in and out segments of the ease separately, even in combination with a middle constant-speed segment.

+Covers the sine and power curves from Penner's original set (everything except back bounce elastic and circ expo variants).

 ## references